When it comes to the effect of COVID19 on the food manufacturing industry, there’s good news and bad news.

 - Look for creative distribution partners so you can redirect sales in case there’s any kind of disruption to normal channels.
 For example, some small and medium farms who supply to restaurants are now reverting to CSAs, food subscription services, and home delivery recipe boxes.
 This has potential because it doesn’t leave farmers with entire fields of crops and bunches of eggs, and gives consumers access to what they can’t find in grocery stores.

-BCC: How are consumer buying behaviors and retailer being affected by COVID19?
+BCC: How are consumer buying behaviors and retailers being affected by COVID19?

 Jennifer: It seems that retailers are shifting towards essential food products, which reflects both increased consumer demand for essential products.
 My research also says that consumers are shifting their purchases towards hoarding food items that they believe are essential.
 As people lose jobs, hoarding might diminish, but there’s going to be a lag time on that, and we have no idea how things are actually going to turn out.
 Some consumers could choose to not pay rent and buy food instead.
 At the same time, manufacturers are reporting that shortages caused by early pantry-stocking are starting to level off.